-I often feel like this day and age we are living in is a fast-paced, real-time experiment for how technology will effect society.
+I often feel like this day and age is a fast-paced, real-time experiment for how technology will effect society.
 Computers and cell phones have become ubiquitous.
-If your parents wondered how TV screen time would effect their children, we have entered a whole new level with so many screens available and all able to show you almost anything you want to see, anytime!
+If your parents wondered how TV screen time would effect their children, we have entered a whole new level!
+There are so many screens available and all able to show you almost anything you want to see, anytime!
 So, are kids getting too much screen time?
 How much screen time should children have anyway?
 I bet almost every parent in America wonders about what is appropriate for screen time at some point.
-I am going to share some basic recommended screen time limits for children, and some effects of screen time on children.
-I will also share something you can try with your own kids if you think they are getting too much screen time- a blackout!
+That is why I am going to share basic recommended screen time limits for children.
+I will also some effects of screen time on children.
+If you think your kids are getting too much screen time, try a blackout!

 The American Academy of Pediatrics has these recommendations screen time media use.

 - “For children younger than 18 months, avoid use of screen media other than video-chatting.
 Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming, and watch it with their children to help them understand what they’re seeing.”